evdkv/pres-travel-analysis/data/README.md

 ==============================

-The data dictionaries are below. **travel_raw** is the dataset scraped directly from the U.S. Historian Website. **travel_tidy** is the dataset with separated locales and clened up dates.
+The data dictionaries are below. **travel_raw** is the dataset scraped directly from the U.S. Historian Website. **travel_tidy** is the dataset with separated locales and cleaned up dates.
 **travel_processed** has the textual components cleaned up and ready for analyses.

 travel_raw.csv